defold/doc/docs/en/manuals/importing-models.md

 ## Exporting to Collada
 When you export a model to Collada format you get a file with the *.dae* file extension.
 This file contain all the vertices, edges and faces that make up the model, as well as _UV coordinates_ (what part of the texture image maps to a certain part of the mesh) if you have defined them, the bones in the skeleton and animation data.

-A detailed description on polygon meshes can be found on http://en.wikipedia.org/wiki/Polygon_mesh.
-UV coordinates and UV mapping is described at http://en.wikipedia.org/wiki/UV_mapping.
+* A detailed description on polygon meshes can be found on http://en.wikipedia.org/wiki/Polygon_mesh.

+* UV coordinates and UV mapping is described at http://en.wikipedia.org/wiki/UV_mapping.

-Defold imposes some limnitations on exported animation data:
+Defold imposes some limitations on exported animation data:

 * Defold currently only supports baked animations.
 Animations need to have matrices for each animated bone each keyframe, and not position, rotation and scale as separate keys.